farsjude/farsjude/README.md

 - 👋 Hi, I’m @farsjude
-- 👀 I’m interested in coding but mostly videos
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C/C++
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on no body...
-- 📫 How to reach me discord
+- 📫 How to reach me discord: wise_starfish_17342
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: if you say fun fact everyone will read it